 Who may worship in your sanctuary, LORD?
 Who may enter your presence on your holy hill?
 Those who lead blameless lives and do what is right, speaking the truth from sincere hearts.
 Psalm 15:1-2, NLT

+The opposite is also true.
 Unholy living floods believers’ lives with the natural consequences of sin, including distance and strain in our relationships with God.
-But a pursuit of holiness is also a pursuit of God.
-As we embrace the holy life God calls us to, we are embraced by the Holy One Himself.

 How have you thought about holiness in the past?
 Have you thought a holy life was too hard?
 Simply undesirable?
 Would love to hear your thoughts!